commercelayer/commercelayer-cli-plugin-orders/README.md

   -u, --unformatted  print JSON output without indentation

 DESCRIPTION
-  Send this attribute if you want to mark as fulfilled the order (shipments must be cancelled, shipped or delivered).
+  Send this attribute if you want to mark as fulfilled the order (shipments must be cancelled, shipped or delivered, alternatively order must be approved).
 Cannot be passed by sales channels.
 ```

 _See code: [src/commands/orders/fulfill.ts](https://github.com/commercelayer/commercelayer-cli-plugin-orders/blob/main/src/commands/orders/fulfill.ts)_